OMGSERVERS/omgdefoldsdk/README.md

   building a headless version of the game.
 - [Localtesting Script](https://github.com/OMGSERVERS/omgdefold/blob/main/omglocaltestingctl.sh): A script to perform the most common local testing operations.

----

-# Localtesting

-The script `./omglocaltestingctl.sh` allows you to:

-- Start and stop the local environment
-- Initialize a tenant and developer account
-- Deploy a new Docker image to test it

-Run `./omglocaltestingctl.sh help` to see all available options.

-## How It Works

-It runs containers in Docker using the `compose.yaml` file from the `localtesting` folder.
-The following containers are started:

-- gateway – exposes port 8080 on localhost and routes requests between containers.
-- registry – stores Docker images.
-- dispatcher – manages WebSocket clients and runtime connections.
-- service – implements OMGSERVERS logic.
-- broker – delivers events across multiple service instances (not applicable in the local environment).
-- database – stores backend data.
-- docker – provides access to the Docker daemon via HTTP instead of a Unix socket, which requires root user permissions.